THE MISSION & PROGRAM SERVICES

 To give to the Children's Program visit our General Donations page.

-CHRISTMAS STOCKING PROGRAMWe also provide a little joy for the children through our Christmas Stocking Program.
+The Program provides a little joy for the children through our Christmas Stocking Program.
 Stockings filled with small toys and treats and topped with a warm hand-knit cap are delivered to several Reservation elementary schools every year.
 You may support this Program through knitting caps, mailing or dropping off small toys, items, and treats that would fit in a Christmas stocking to our Salt Lake City warehouse.
 Stockings must arrive at our warehouse before November 1st for us to deliver to the schools on the Reservation.
-If you have a truck and would like to volunteer to deliver the stockings, please contact our office at: 801-474-0535.

 How you can participate: